Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Babau (MPMM).md

 aliases: ["Babau"]
 ---
 # Babau
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-52, Volo's Guide to Monsters p.
-136*
+52*

 > [!quote]- A quote from Mordenkainen
 >